microsoft/ChakraCore-wiki/Embedding-ChakraCore.md

 To build and run this sample,

 1. Create a new C++ project in Visual Studio, complete the set up JSRT steps, and add the above code to a .cpp file.
-Alternatively, download this sample [here](http://aka.ms/chakracorehelloworld).
+Alternatively, download this sample [here](http://aka.ms/chakracorehelloworld) and copy **ChakraCore.dll** to project output directory.
 2. In Visual Studio, build the sample by pressing `F6` or using `Build > Build Solution`.
 3. Run the sample by pressing `Ctrl+F5` or using `Debug > Start Without Debugging`.